-The England boss says that the emerging talents of Kieran Gibbs and Luke Shaw, along with the established Leighton Baines, are capable of filling any void left by the Chelsea man
+The England boss says that the likes of Kieran Gibbs, Luke Shaw, and Leighton Baines are capable of filling any void left by the Chelsea man

 The Chelsea left-back has been left on the bench by Jose Mourinho for the Blues' last two games, while Leighton Baines impressed in his injury-induced absence for the Three Lions' final two qualifying matches.

 Cole is expected to face Chile on Friday but Hodgson admits that the likes of Baines, plus youngsters Kieran Gibbs and Luke Shaw, mean that the Blues man will have to fight hard to keep his place in the side.

 "From an England perspective, I'm still very happy to consider Ashley Cole as a potential English left-back," the manager told reporters, "but, as you know, the competition for that spot is particularly fierce.